nitosan/GearVRf-docs/docs/tutorials/play_with_material.md

     gvrContext.getMainScene().addSceneObject(lightNode);
 ```

-The code snippet will create a light with diffuse color of (0.6, 0.5, 0.5) and specular color of (0.5, 0.5, 0.5).
-Which will give the scene a red tone.
+The code snippet will create a light with diffuse color of (0.6, 0.5, 0.5) and specular color of (0.5, 0.5, 0.5), Which will give the scene a red tone.

-There is one more thing we need to do to make the light work, it is to make sure all the scene objects uses PhongShader and uses diffuse texture.
+There is one more thing we need to do to make the light work - ensure all the scene objects uses PhongShader and uses diffuse texture.

 Add the following line to the cube object:
 ```java